dapr/docs/daprdocs/content/en/developing-applications/building-blocks/service-invocation/service-invocation-overview.md

 In many microservice-based applications multiple services need the ability to communicate with one another.
 This inter-service communication requires that application developers handle inter-service problems like:

-- Service discovery - how do I discover my different services?
+- Service discovery.
+How do I discover my different services?
-- Standardizing API calls between services - how do I invoke methods between services?
+- Standardizing API calls between services.
+How do I invoke methods between services?
-- Secure inter-service communication - how do I call other services securely with encryption and apply access control on the methods?
+- Secure inter-service communication.
+How do I call other services securely with encryption and apply access control on the methods?
-- Mitigating request timeouts or failures - how do I handle retries and transient errors?
+- Mitigating request timeouts or failures.
+How do I handle retries and transient errors?
-- Implamenting observability and tracing - how do I use tracing to see a call graph with metrics to diagnose issues in production?
+- Implamenting observability and tracing.
+How do I use tracing to see a call graph with metrics to diagnose issues in production?

 Dapr addresses these challenges by providing a service invocation API that acts similar to a reverse proxy with built-in service discovery, while leveraging built-in distributed tracing, metrics, error handling, encryption and more.